 - Substance Abuse

 - Religious conversion (to or away from a religion)

-I know, all you doers out there are screaming but what can I DO about this – you fit into one of these categories, you are feeling the disenfranchisement from the community around you, and now you want to know what action you can take to make things a little bit easier.
+I know, all you doers out there are wondering, “What can I DO about this?”
+You fit into one of these categories, you are feeling the disenfranchisement from the community around you, and now you want to know what action you can take to make things a little bit easier.

 Like all things in grief, there is no quick fix, there is no “normal”, and this will look different for everyone.
 These are just a few basic ideas, but if there are other experiences you have had or things that have made life just a tiny bit easier in your experience of disenfranchised grief, please leave a comment.
 This is how we learn from each other, support each other, and remember we are not alone!

 It is true that we cannot change society’s grief rules overnight.
 But the good news is that society’s rules, norms, and expectations DO evolve over time and we as grievers play a very real part in that.
 We can speak up about these losses and how deeply they impact us.
 We can support others and give them the permission they need to grieve, no matter what.
 We can help others understand when their words are hurtful and minimize another’s grief.
 We can start sharing our experiences with our friends, family, and community, if and when we feel strong enough, because those are the things they will remember and cling to if they have the misfortune to suffer a similar loss.
 We can stand up for the fact that we are all worthy of our own grief.

 Still not getting our updates by email?
 Subscribe and we will send new posts to your inbox a few times a week.
 Who couldn’t use an extra boost of grief support a few times a week?!